sanskrit/raw_etexts/mixed/mukta/pi~NgalAmata_M00305.md

-+++
-"Catalog number" = "M00305"
-"Uniform title" = "piṅgalāmata"
-"Secondary title" = [ "jayadrathādhikara",]
-Subjects = [ "tantra / āgama", "śaiva", "trika", "śākta",]
-Manuscript = [ "NGMCP 3-376/vi śaivatantra 113",]
-Description = "The Piṅgalāmata is a Pratiṣṭhātantra.
-In this context the term\npratiṣṭhā denotes the rites of consecration and installation of a\nrepresentation of a deity, temple or shrine and matters associated\nwith it such as iconometry, iconography, and the structure and layout\nof temples, monastries, royal palaces and towns.
-Practically all the\nearly surviving Pratiṣṭhātantras are Saiddhāntika.
-The\nPiṅgalāmata is an exception as it affiliates itself to the\npredominantly śākta brahmayāmala (Picumata).
-Moreover, as its other\nname – Jayadrathādhikara – indicates, it is also associated with the\nKālī-centred Jayadrathayāmala.
-The Piṅgalāmata itself also\naffirms this.
-Thus, although the procedures it teaches are mostly\nSaiddhāntika,  in addition to them it also teaches ritual procedures\nand supplies details of the iconography of the Vāma, Yāmala and\nTrika traditions."
+---
+Catalog number: M00305
+Description: 'The Piṅgalāmata is a Pratiṣṭhātantra.
+In this context the term

+  pratiṣṭhā denotes the rites of consecration and installation of a

+  representation of a deity, temple or shrine and matters associated

+  with it such as iconometry, iconography, and the structure and layout

+  of temples, monastries, royal palaces and towns.
+Practically all the

+  early surviving Pratiṣṭhātantras are Saiddhāntika.
+The

+  Piṅgalāmata is an exception as it affiliates itself to the

+  predominantly śākta brahmayāmala (Picumata).
+Moreover, as its other

+  name – Jayadrathādhikara – indicates, it is also associated with the

+  Kālī-centred Jayadrathayāmala.
+The Piṅgalāmata itself also

+  affirms this.
+Thus, although the procedures it teaches are mostly

+  Saiddhāntika,  in addition to them it also teaches ritual procedures

+  and supplies details of the iconography of the Vāma, Yāmala and

+  Trika traditions.'
+Internet publisher:
-"Internet publisher" = [ "Internet Publisher: Muktabodha Indological Research Institut",] "Publication year" = [ "2014",]
+- 'Internet Publisher: Muktabodha Indological Research Institut'
-"Publication country" = "United States" title_iast = "piṅgalāmata"
-title = "पिङ्गलामत"

-+++
+Manuscript:
+- NGMCP 3-376/vi śaivatantra 113
+Publication country: United States
+Publication year:
+- '2014'
+Secondary title:
+- jayadrathādhikara
+Subjects:
+- tantra / āgama
+- śaiva
+- trika
+- śākta
+Uniform title: piṅgalāmata
+title: पिङ्गलामत
+title_iast: piṅgalāmata

+---